-The lack of interest and intention on the side of the power élite of Constantinople to use the apparently enhanced cultural homogeneity (single lingua franca, Chalcedonian orthodoxy) in order to construct and project an image of the Rhomaioi as an ethnic group after the watershed of the seventh century cannot be approached separately from this élite's political objective to maintain as predominant a certain vision of political community - the vision of a centripetal and hierarchical political
+The lack of interest and intention on the side of the power élite of Constantinople to use the apparently enhanced cultural homogeneity (single lingua franca, Chalcedonian orthodoxy) in order to construct and project an image of the Rhomaioi as an ethnic group after the watershed of the seventh century cannot be approached separately from this élite's political objective to maintain as predominant a certain vision of political community - the vision of a centripetal and hierarchical political order, membership to which was primarily determined by loyalty and/or subject status to the centralized rule of the city-state of New Rome and its emperor.

 Inglebert 2002, 241-260; on the role of religion in late Roman identity cf. Averil Cameron 1991, 30.

-Cf. Koder 1990.
+24 Cf. Koder 1990.